 Written by Marcin Szczepański (4th edition, updated on 25.4.2019),

 This regulation aims to improve the rules governing the trade of goods in the single market.
-Intra-EU trade remains twice as big as extra-EU trade, and is rising consistently.
+Intra-EU trade remains twice as big as extra-EU trade, and is rising constantly.
 This is, in large part, due to free movement of goods in the EU, which is based on either harmonised product rules at the EU level or, where there are no harmonised rules, the principle of mutual recognition under which goods lawfully marketed in one Member State may be sold in another Member State.
-This proposal addresses a number of shortcomings in the application of the mutual recognition principle.
+The proposal addressed a number of shortcomings in the application of the mutual recognition principle.

 |Proposal for a regulation of the European Parliament and of the Council on the mutual recognition of goods lawfully marketed in another Member State|